 Stopwatch

-I put this in a stocking a few Christmases ago on a whim… one of my best whims ever.
+I put stopwatches in my kids’ stockings many Christmases ago on a whim… one of my best whims ever.
 Guess what kids love to do?
 Time stuff.
-Have fun!
+The possibilities with a stopwatch are endless to kids.

 Hand Counters